What are Designated Area Migration Agreements

-This is GREAT news for South Australian employers in the engineering, pharmaceutical, trade (fitter, welder), Information technology industry and many more.
+This is GREAT news for South Australian employers in the engineering, pharmaceutical, trade (fitter, welder, etc), Information Technology industry and many more.

 Now before I go into the finer details and the technical requirements for the South Australia DAMA agreement, let me first tell you this.

-I can say that from first-hand experience (after living in Adelaide as an immigrant myself) that Adelaide, South Australia is a great place to live, work raise a family, visits unlimited number of great beaches, has a great relaxing vibe and am not being biased but is very multicultural so you will never be short of amazing food, culture and great Barista coffee.
-Not to mention the salaries don’t differ too much from Melbourne and Sydney but the rental accommodation does in a positive way and the buyers property market giving you that extra step forward in your new home.
+I can say that from first-hand experience (after living in Adelaide as an immigrant myself) that Adelaide, South Australia is a great place to live, work and raise a family.
+It has fantastic beaches, a great relaxing vibe and am not being biased but is very multicultural so you will never be short of amazing food, culture and great Barista coffee.
+Not to mention, the salaries don’t differ too much from Melbourne and Sydney but the rental accommodation is generally much more affordable.
+If you’re looking to buy, the average house price is also lower in Adelaide giving you that extra step forward towards purchasing your new home.